The Gauss formulas for Laplacians on submanifolds: Abstract

 \section{Abstract}

-We extend the Gauss formula relating the extrinsic connection to the intrinsic connection to a formula for the extrinsic, Euclidean Laplacian to the intrinsic Laplacian of a vector field on a hypersurface.
-As a byproduct, we derive a formula for the Laplacian of a $1$-form on a surface of revolution in terms of the Lie derivatives.
-Physically, these formulas are motivated by the study of the formulation of the incompressible Navier-Stokes equations on a Riemannian manifold.
+There are several types of Laplacians of a vector field on a Riemannian manifold.
+These include the Bochner and the Hodge Laplacian.
+The Gauss formula for the Levi-Civita connection relates the extrinsic connection to the intrinsic connection.
+We extend the Gauss formula for the connection to formulas for the different types of Laplacians of a vector field on a submanifold of any codimension $k\geq 1$.
+In the process, we derive a Gauss formula for the Ricci operator, formulas for the divergence of the second fundamental form, and a formula for the Laplacian of a $1$-form on a surface of revolution in terms of the Lie derivatives.
+The formulas have applications to the study of the formulation of the incompressible Navier-Stokes equations on a Riemannian manifold.